Go to the Ontario Universities’ Application Centre (OUAC) and select the OUAC 105 application. Follow the “Online Application” link.

 Waterloo, Ontario, Canada

-First-year course descriptions are provided in the Registration Guide and in our online calendar.
-Course registration is completed online using the Laurier Online Registration and Information System (LORIS).
+First-year course descriptions are provided in the Registration Guide and in our online Undergraduate Academic Calendar.
+Course registration is completed online using Laurier's Online Registration and Information System (LORIS).

 We recommend that you register for classes early for the best selection and to avoid late fees.